jibinjosepez/recette/READ.md

 Applications :
     This is a single page application developed in Django.
 Django's MVC framework is used to design the application.
 I have used default sqlite to run the app.

+Challanges:
+    Biggest challange was recipie,json doesn't contain proper ingredeints.
+So matching them is pretty hard.
+Also had to provide a super list  of ingredients to the custmer to select from.
+I solved it by scrapping the data from marmiton.

+    Second challenge was to design  table structure for fast retrivel.
+I came up with a hybrid approach where I use both db and application code to match ingredients.
+Detailed comment and logic can be found in recipe/reipe.py

 Optimizations:
+    For now I applied couple of optimization techniques like cahcing some static data and also added some filtering on queries.

 How To Deploy :
+    Application is deployed in heroku.
+    I have used this doc to deply app in heroku : https://medium.com/geekculture/how-to-deploy-a-django-app-on-heroku-4d696b458272
+    Keep debug == True and don't use postgres.